mdn/browser-compat-data/docs/data-guidelines/index.md

 You may create a behavioral subfeature for the following types of browser behaviors:

-- A contextual support condition this is not readily feature detectable.
+- A contextual support condition that is not readily feature detectable.
   This type of behavioral subfeature typical describes the applicability of a feature to specific context.

 - Behavioral evolution that is not readily feature detectable.